MirkoHernandez/krita-scripts/README.md

 ### outline_selection

 Create selection using the select contiguous tool.
-Then grow it by a pixel and create a new layer.
-Useful for creating a crude outlines or a silhouette of the current selection.
+Then grow it by a pixel and then create a new layer.
+Useful for creating crude outlines or a silhouette of the current selection.

 ## Makefile